reductstore/reductstore/docs/http-api/bucket-api.md

 ---
-description: Bucket API provides HTTP methods to create, modify or delete a bucket
+description: HTTP methods to manage buckets with data
 ---

 # Bucket API

+The Bucket API allows users to create, modify, and delete buckets.

-Before starting recording, a user has to create a bucket with the following settings:
+Before starting to record data, a user must first create a bucket and specify settings such as:

 * Maximum block size
 * Maximum number of records
 * Quota type
 * Quota size

-For more information, you can read more about buckets in [How does it work?](../how-does-it-work.md)
+For more information about buckets, read  [here](../how-does-it-work.md#internal-structure).

 {% swagger method="get" path=" " baseUrl="/api/v1/b/:bucket_name " summary="Get information about a bucket" %}
 {% swagger-description %}